Brandon-Rozek/website/content/blog/lean4-tutorial.md

 If you catch any mistakes in me converting this post, let me know.
 Otherwise feel free to email me if you have any questions.

+Lastly, I want to give my thanks to James Oswald for helping proofread this post and making it better.